Choosing the right type of window glass can be confusing. We have compiled many options you can consider if you are looking at replacements.

-Choosing the right one can be confusing.
+Choosing from different types of window glass can be confusing.
 We have compiled several options you can consider if you are looking at replacing your current window glass.

 Basic windows are installed with clear or annealed glass.
 These budgeted glass inserts have not been tempered for extra strength.
 They do serve their purpose in protecting your home from dust and insects but are not durable enough to protect your home from intense storms.
 This type of glass is also not energy efficient and will not protect your furniture and home interiors from ultraviolet rays.